zerothi/sisl-files/README.md

   - which version of the code was used
   - date-stamp of the run
   - which additional files are required, and how to obtain them.
-    This would encompass pseudo-potentials, or files otherwise shipped standardly with the software (no need to fill with easily obtained files).
+    This could encompass pseudo-potentials, or files otherwise shipped standardly with the software (no need to fill with easily obtained files).
     Ideally, links to the files should be present, or a description on how to obtain them.
     (Please check each code `<code-name>/README.md` which may contain this information).
+    Please see in the `static` folder whether some files can already be located.
   - A test which requires several runs should have sub-folders which should be thoroughly documented in the `README.md` file on their relation, order of execution, etc.